Kawhi Leonard, Miles Bridges and Ja Morant: The Top 100 dunks of 2020-21 NBA Season

 10-1

-At 10 we have the newest star in Los Angeles - Russell Westbrook - detonating on the Charlotte Hornets before Morant, yes, him again, soars in for a stunning left-handed oop.
+At 10 we have the newest star in Los Angeles Russell Westbrook before Morant, yes, him again, soars in for a stunning left-handed oop finish.

 Five is Zion doing what Zion does best, four is Kawhi following suit and three is, of course, the 'Valley-Oop' we had a feeling we'd be seeing near the top spot.

 Bridges, cementing his status as the most electrifying dunker in the league, comes up short at number two despite powering a huge one-hander over the shot-blocking menace that is Clint Capela.
-If nothing else, that dunk might just have the best accompanying commentary.
+If nothing else, that dunk might just have the best accompanying commentary of all 100.

 But ultimately the number one spot goes to high-flying Timberwolves rookie Anthony Edwards, whose astounding dunk over Hachimura is a fitting finale to this list.